All Episodes

 Who knows what was going on with Clinton and Diana?

-Well, given his perversions, I would say that it was probably uh he was listening for something that he shouldn't have been listening to.
+Well, given his perversions, I would say that it was probably he was listening for something that he shouldn't have been listening to.

 Well, we don't know.

-It could also be that the Brits wanted her spied on and couldn't legally do it and asked us to do it, giving them plausible deniability so that they can say, Well, we didn't know about this and we're angry about this.
+It could also be that the Brits wanted her spied on and couldn't legally do it and asked us to do it, giving them plausible deniability so that they can say, well, we didn't know about this and we're angry about this.

 We've been spying on terrorists for the past three years.

-Your precious golden boy Bill Clinton's out there spying on Princess Diana all these years, a private citizen, at least.
+Your precious golden boy Bill Clinton's out there spying on Princess Diana all these years, a private citizen, at the least.

 Export Selection